dccn-tg/tg-toolset-golang/repository/cmd/repocli/README.md

 ### moving (i.e. renaming) a file or a directory

 For renaming a file within a collection, one uses the `mv` sub-command.
+This sub-command also takes two arguments, the _source_ and the _destniation_.

 For example, if we want to rename a file `/dccn/DAC_3010000.01_173/test.txt` to `/dccn/DAC_3010000.01_173/test.txt.old` in the repository, we do